nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 ##### 4.2.3.2.2 Persistent Volume awsElasticBlockStore
-An "awsElasticBlockStore" PV mounts an AWS EBS volume into our pod.
-It offers and easy way of backup and keep the informaton even if the Node is deleted.
-This volume is only recommended for production environment in a single Node instance scenario, since the "awsElasticBlockStore" could be attached only to one single instance at a time.
+An "awsElasticBlockStore" persistent volume mounts an AWS EBS volume into our Pod.
+It offers an easy way of backing up and keeping the information even if the Node is deleted.
+This persistent volume type is only recommended for production environment in a single Node instance scenario since the "awsElasticBlockStore" could be attached only to one single instance at a time.
 - First, we need to create an  Elastic Block Store Volume from the AWS console, then attach it to the Cluster Node instance, filling "/dev/xvdf" on the device property.
 - Once the volume is created, copy the ID, then create a PV manifest and save it to a "yaml" file **(reference data: 3.1, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10)**:
 ``` yaml